samuel-skean/samuel-skean.github.io/content/about-me/index.md

 <!--- For the intro class, I was still figuring out how to teach at all.
 For the survey class, I had to work with a shifting curriculum and an unhelpful professor; and I also needed to brush up on all those languages (which I only sort-of knew).
 For data structures, it was a real shift going back to teaching freshmen, and I needed patience - both with the students and with all those lovely [template](https://en.wikipedia.org/wiki/Template_(C%2B%2B)) errors. --->

 In my free time, I like long bike rides, alternative rock, and Nintendo games.
 Sometimes I combine them.
-Here's a view from my bike:

 ![A view of my upright handlebars, with a speaker perched on top](biking.png)